 This document contains several partial examples of the JSON serialization of the SARIF format.
 The examples are formatted for clarity, as permitted by JSON [RFC8259], which allows “insignificant whitespace” before or after any token; implementations do not need to follow the whitespace convention used in these examples.
 The examples also employ typographical conventions that are not part of the JSON or SARIF formats:

-An ellipsis (…) is used to indicate that portions of the log file text required by this specification have been omitted for brevity.
+An ellipsis (…) is used to indicate that portions of the log file text required by this document have been omitted for brevity.

 A ‘#’ character introduces a comment that extends to the end of the line.